scalableinternetservices/ucsb_website/project0.md

 ## Questions To Answer:

 - How long does it take to respond to 50,000 requests?
-- What did you find to be the optimal setting for responding to 50,000 requests?
+- What did you find to be the ab parameters for responding to 50,000 requests?
 - What's the difference when requesting HTTP and HTTPS?
+- How can github respond so quickly?

 ## Other Resources